Please send updates via e-mail to: email@example.com

 Kristina Camarena – Working in Dr. Lisa Levin’s lab at Scripps Institution of Oceanography…getting ready to start applying to graduate school……!”

-Connor Capizzano – MS student, University of New England (fish biology); had been Intern, Shark Behavioral Ecology at Mote Marine Lab, Sarasota FLA; worked on BP oil-spill related cruise in the Gulf of Mexico.
+Connor Capizzano – PhD student at UMass Boston’s Marine Science and Technology PhD program with IGERT Fellowship; had completed MS at University of New England (fish biology); had been Intern, Shark Behavioral Ecology at Mote Marine Lab, Sarasota FLA; worked on BP oil-spill related cruise in the Gulf of Mexico.

 Emily Carter – Intern, Bimini Biological Field Station, working on lemon shark biology and ecology (2011).